How many grams of fat per day to lose weight

 Long-Term Impact of Keto Diets on Weight Management

-Thus, while keto diets may offer short-term benefits for weight management, further research is needed to elucidate their long-term impact on health and well-being.
+Keto diets may help with weight loss in the short term.
+However, more research is needed to understand their long-term effects on health and well-being.

 The Two Types of Fats: Saturated and Unsaturated